Loamy Upland

 Mechanism

-Long term prescribed grazing, wildfire, prescribed burn, and heavy browsing can all cause the Lower Woody Draw state to transition to the Grass/Hardwood State.
+Long term prescribed grazing, wildfire, prescribed burns, and heavy browsing can all cause the Woody Draw State to transition to the Savannah State.

 Model keys